pingcap/talent-plan/talent-challenge-program/README.md

 *Note:*

-- Only **students who have completed talent plan courses and having contributed to TiDB projects** can apply for Talent Challenge program.
+- Only **students who have completed talent plan courses or having contributed to TiDB projects** can apply for Talent Challenge program.
 - You are eligible to participate as a mentee in a single project per-cycle.

 **Prior to the opening of applications, mentee candidates are encouraged to talk to mentors about the project.** This helps them refine their ideas and deepen their understanding of the project.